darshan-dalvi/Introduction/README.md

 - **AI**: Understanding how artificial intelligence systems are designed and function.
 - **Data Science**: Exploring data analysis, statistical models, and data-driven decision making.

-Feel free to browse my repositories to see what I’m working on and connect with me if you have any questions or interesting projects related to AI and data science!
+Feel free to browse my repositories to see what I’m working on and connect with me, if you have any questions or interesting projects related to AI and data science!

 ## Contact